Linda Rahal, Attorney / Shareholder / Chief Operating Officer

 Sarah M.M.
 Duckham, Attorney / Shareholder

-Sarah graduated from the University Of Maryland School Of Law in Baltimore, Maryland in 1991, where she graduated with honors and was awarded the Order of the Coif.
+Sarah graduated from the University of Maryland School of Law in Baltimore, Maryland in 1991, where she graduated with honors and was Awarded the Order of the Coif.
 She is a member of the District of Columbia and Maryland bars, as well as the U.S. District Court for the District of Columbia.
 Prior to her immigration work, she was a member of the Tax Division at the U.S. Department of Justice where she prosecuted tax evasion and other tax-related financial crimes from 1992 until 1996 through their Honors Program.
-She earned a BBA degree in Marketing from the University of Iowa in 1985.
+She earned a BBA degree from the University of Iowa in 1985.